-When authorities entered the house on Dec.
-7, 1971, they heard organ music piped through the intercom system.
+When authorities entered the Westfield, New Jersey house on December 7, 1971, they heard organ music piped through the intercom system.
 They also found the five-page note from John List explaining that the bloodied bodies on the ballroom floor were his family members, killed out of mercy.
 He had saved the souls of the people he loved.

 The FBI found his car parked at Kennedy International Airport in New York City, but they never found him.
 The trail went cold.

 18 Years Later

 Fast forward 18 years to 1989.
 New Jersey prosecutors had come up with a plan.